shibing624/SearchApp/README.md

 ## Using OpenAI LLM

-If you are pursuing better search results, you can use OpenAI's LLM model `gpt-4`.
+If you are pursuing better LLM results, you can use OpenAI's LLM model `gpt-4`.

 ```shell
 export SERPER_SEARCH_API_KEY=YOUR_SERPER_API_KEY